Heavener Runestone Park: Runestone Festival

 The park became the site for the annual Heavener Runestone Festival Fundraiser in 2011.
-It actually occurs on two weekends each year.
 Features of the event include Celtic and folk music, swordplay, displays of variety of merchant booths, games, a hike to view the runestone, and overnight camping.
 Cast and Volunteers are all dressed in costume and many attendees dress up as well.
 The purpose of the festival, besides pure enjoyment, is fundraising to support the park.